-First-time freshmen who do not meet the requirements for unconditional admission will be accepted on a conditional admission and will be limited to 12-13 hours for the first semester (unless scholarships require additional hours).
+First-time freshmen who do not meet the requirements for unconditional admission will be accepted on a conditional admission basis and will be limited to 12-14 hours for the first semester (unless scholarships require additional hours).

-During the first 30 credit hours of enrollment, conditional students must complete all developmental coursework required and meet with the Student Success Coordinator during the first week and throughout the first semester.
+During the first 30 credit hours of enrollment, conditional students must complete all developmental coursework required and meet as schedules will allow with the Student Success Coordinator during the first week and throughout the first semester.